Judge

 -

-It gives you the opportunity to respond to the charges.
+It gives you the opportunity to respond to the charge(s).

 -

-It officially starts the court process.
+It officially begins the court process.

 What You Should Do